Markovian Nash equilibrium in financial markets with asymmetric information and related forward-backward systems: The main result and its proof

-and, therefore the probability density of $Y_1$ under $\bbP$ is given by \be q(\sigma^2,y)r(y) \leq q(\sigma^2,y) e^{2cC}. \ee The existence of a solution to the system of equations (\ref{eq:NCH})-(\ref{eq:NCF}) will be shown via a fixed-point argument applied to a certain operator mapping a class of distribution functions on $\bbR$ into itself.
+The existence of a solution to the system of equations (\ref {eq:NCH})--(\ref{eq:NCF}) will be shown via a fixed-point argument applied to a certain operator mapping a class of distribution functions on $\bbR$ into itself.

-Schauder's fixed point theorem (see Theorem 7.1.2 in \cite{friedman}) states that if $D$ is a closed convex subset of a Banach space and $T:D\mapsto D$ is a continuous operator, then it has a fixed point if the space $T D$ is precompact, i.e. every sequence in $T D $ has a subsequence which converges to some element of the Banach space.
-In order to apply this theorem, we first need to find a suitable Banach space which contains a class of probability distribution functions on $\bbR$ that is large enough to contain the distribution of $Y_1$ where $Y$ is one of the components of the solution to the system of equations (\ref{eq:NCH})-(\ref{eq:NCF}).
+Schauder's fixed-point theorem (see Theorem~7.1.2 in \cite{friedman}) states that if $D$ is a closed convex subset of a Banach space and $T:D\mapsto D$ is a continuous operator, then it has a fixed point if the space $T D$ is precompact, that is, every sequence in $T D $ has a subsequence which converges to some element of the Banach space.
+In order to apply this theorem, we first need to find a suitable Banach space which contains a class of probability distribution functions on $\bbR$ that is large enough to contain the distribution of $Y_1$ where $Y$ is one of the components of the solution to the system of equations (\ref{eq:NCH})--(\ref{eq:NCF}).
 In view of the above discussion, the distribution of $Y_1$ will be continuous, in fact it will admit a density.
-Thus, we may take $C_b(\bbR)$, {\em the space of bounded continuous functions on $\bbR$}, equipped with the sup norm as our underlying Banach space and set $\cP$ as the space of absolutely continuous distribution functions on $\bbR$, i.e. $P \in \cP$ if $P$ is increasing, $P(-\infty)=0$, $P(\infty)=1$, and there exists a measurable function $P'$ such that $P(y)=\int_{-\infty}^y P'(z)\,dz$.
-Then, we can define the set
+Thus, we may take $C_b(\bbR)$, \emph{the space of bounded continuous functions on $\bbR$}, equipped with the sup norm as our underlying Banach space and set $\cP$ as the space of absolutely continuous distribution functions on $\bbR$, that is, $P \in\cP$ if $P$ is increasing, $P(-\infty)=0$, $P(\infty)=1$, and there exists a measurable function $P'$ such that $P(y)=\int_{-\infty}^y P'(z) \,dz$.
+Then we can define the set

 where